 The University Court completed in June 2001 a year-long exercise to review its governance arrangements.
 Two new committees, namely the Nominations Committee and the Estates Committee, have been established and the Finance and General Purposes Committee has been restructured into a Finance and Commercialisation Committee.
-These new arrangements will come into effect as from August 2001.
+These new arrangements came into effect as from August 2001 and are working well.
+The University Court is currently taking stock of the first year's working and no major changes are expected.

-As part of its strategic and management responsibilities the Court is responsible for the University's system of internal control and for reviewing its effectiveness.
+As part of its strategic and operational responsibilities the Court is responsible for the University's system of internal control and for reviewing its effectiveness.
 Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.
+The Audit Committee has overseen the introduction of a risk management matrix which identifies major risks and allocates responsibility for the management of such risks to the Court and CMT.

-The Court is of the view that the introduction of the new Committee structure from 1 August 2001 will, inter alia, facilitate a process, principally through the Audit Committee, the Finance and Commercialisation Committee and the Operational Risk Management Group of senior University managers of identification, evaluation and management of the University's significant risks.
-The Court is unable to state that the process has been in place during the year as this period was needed to put in place the procedures which the Court agreed should be established.
+The Court is of the view that the introduction of the new Committee structure from 1 August 2001 has, inter alia, facilitated a process, principally through the Audit Committee, the Finance and Commercialisation Committee and the Operational Risk Management Group of senior University managers of identification, evaluation and management of the University's significant risks.
+The Court is therefore making good progress towards compliance with the internal control guidance for directors on the Combined Code, and will be fully compliant during 2002/03.

-Napier University complies with the Guide for Members of Governing Bodies of Scottish Higher Education\Institutions and Good Practice Benchmarks apart from the following three exceptions:
+Napier University complies with the Guide for Members of Governing Bodies of Scottish Higher Education Institutions and Good Practice Benchmarks apart from the following three exceptions: